-If you're coming from the States either go the Paris option mentioned above or get yourself to Johannesburg or Bankok and then over to Tana and down to Tulear.
+If you're coming from The States either go the Paris option mentioned above or get yourself to Johannesburg or Nairobi and then over to Tana and down to Tulear.

-If you're coming from South Africa direct flights to Tana depart from Johannesburg with Air Madagascar, South African Airways, and Interair.
+If you're coming from South Africa direct flights to Tana depart from Johannesburg with South African Airways.

-Other airlines that fly into Tana include Kenya Airways from Djbouti and Nairobi.
+Other airlines that fly into Tana include Kenya Airways from Nairobi.
 Turkish Airlines also have a new flight from Istanbul which is very competively priced.